Unleash/unleash/website/docs/sdks/unleash-proxy.md

 The proxy is also ideal fit for serverless functions such as AWS Lambda.
 In that scenario the proxy can run on a small container near the serverless function, preferably in the same VPC, giving the lambda extremely fast access to feature flags, at a predictable cost.

-## Configuration options

-Regardless of how you choose to run the it, the proxy will need access to these three variables:

-- **`unleashUrl`** / **`UNLEASH_URL`**

-  The URL of your Unleash instance's API.
-For instance, to connect to the [Unleash demo app](https://app.unleash-hosted.com/demo/), you would use `https://app.unleash-hosted.com/demo/api/`

-- **`unleashApiToken`** / **`UNLEASH_API_TOKEN`**

-  The API token to connect to your Unleash project.
-For more information on how these work and how to create them, check out the [API token documentation](../user_guide/token.md).

-- **`clientKeys`** / **`UNLEASH_PROXY_CLIENT_KEYS`**

-  A list of client keys that the proxy will accept.
-For the proxy to accept an incoming request, the client must use one of these keys for authorization.
-In client SDKs, this is usually known as a `clientKey` or a `clientSecret`.
-If you query the proxy directly via HTTP, this is the `authorization` header.

-  When using an environment variable to set the proxy secrets, the value should be a comma-separated list of strings, such as `secret-one,secret-two`.

-There are many more configuration options available.
-You'll find all [available options on github](https://github.com/Unleash/unleash-proxy#available-options).

 ## Bootstrapping the Unleash Proxy {#bootstrap}

 ## Scaling the Unleash Proxy